joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-sql-part-1/README.md

 ### Offset

-If we were to imaging pagination for our store, we would also want to offset (start at a later row) for the responses on upcoming pages.
+If we were to imagine pagination for our store, we would also want to offset (start at a later row) for the responses on upcoming pages.

 ```SQL
 -- For comparison to the next one